Museum of Modern Art

 In 1939, impresario Lincoln Kirstein donated a large amount of material that formed the foundation of MOMA’s Dance Archives.

 Monroe L. Wheeler joined the MOMA staff in 1935, and in 1941 was named director of the Department of Exhibitions and Publications, a post he kept until 1967, when he resigned to become an adviser to the board of trustees.
-Wheeler was the partner for over 50 years of writer Glenway Wescott, and the couple lived with their friend and sexual partner, photographer George Platt Lynes.
+Wheeler was the partner for nearly 70 years of writer Glenway Wescott, and the couple lived with their friend and sexual partner, photographer George Platt Lynes.

 William S. Lieberman joined the staff of the Department of Exhibitions and Publications in 1943.
 He became an assistant to Alfred Barr in 1945, and was named director of the new Department of Prints in 1949, expanding it to include drawings.
 In 1967 he was appointed a curator in the Department of Painting and Sculpture, where he achieved one of the great collecting coups for MOMA in 1968: the acquisition of the remains of Gertrude Stein‘s art collection.
 After MOMA’s curatorial departments were reorganized in 1971, he became the founding director of the Department of Drawings.